 Note: When using static configuration, the Audience Restriction configured in your Identity Provider's configuration must exactly match the value set for the Service Provider Issuer field in ThousandEyes.
 Any mismatch, including a protocol mismatch (http:// vs https://) and trailing slashes will cause the request to be rejected.
 When using dynamic or imported metadata configurations, make sure you configure your IdP to use https://app.thousandeyes.com as the Audience Restriction.

 AssertionConsumerService URL: https://app.thousandeyes.com/login/sso/acs

 ThousandEyes parses the email (our primary identifier of users) on the SamlResponse created by your Identity Provider.
 We require that you configure your IdP to supply a registered user's email address in one of the following attributes of the assertion (failure to find a registered email address in any of these attributes will break the SSO process):

 NameID in the format "urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress"

-Make sure that at least one of the uploaded verification certificates is an exact match of what is being used to sign the SamlResponse assertion.
+Make sure that at least one of the uploaded verification certificates corresponds to the private key that signs the SamlResponse assertion.

 Verify that the AudienceRestriction configured in your IDP is an exact match of the service provider issuer string within ThousandEyes SSO configuration.